palma-ice/yelmo-docs/docs/getting-started.md

 From inside the main directory, run the following command to install the library:
 ```
+# Deprecated:
 cd runner
 python setup.py install

+# Now suggested method is to use pip to install:
+pip install ./runner
 ```
 You can check that it was installed properly by running the job command:
 ```